-Throughout the two years didactic component, the student is expected to complete four clinical practicum classes.
-The list below identifies the current clinical practicum sites in good standing with TSC Medical Laboratory Technology Program.
+The student is expected to complete four clinical practicum classes throughout the two-year didactic component.
+The list below identifies the current clinical practicum sites in good standing with the TSC Medical Laboratory Technology Program.
 It is the student's responsibility to commute to and from each site as scheduled.
-The clinical practicum rotation schedule will be provided to the students by the MLT Faculty at least 2 weeks prior to the beginning of each semester.
-The schedule will be provided by the MLT Faculty and students are expected to comply.
-In the event that new sites are acquired, the student is expected to commute to those sites as well.
+The clinical practicum rotation schedule will be provided to the students by the MLT Faculty at least 2 weeks before the beginning of each semester.
+The MLT Faculty will provide the schedule and students are expected to comply.
+If new sites are acquired, the student is also expected to commute to those sites.

-Harlingen Medical Center

-5501 S Expressway 77

-Harlingen, Texas 78550

-Phone: (956) 365-1035,

-Gilbert Guerra, Laboratory Administrative Director
+Harlingen Medical Center 5501 S Expressway 77 Harlingen, Texas 78550 Phone: (956) 365-1035, Gilbert Guerra, Laboratory Administrative Director Gguerra@primehealthcare.com

-Gguerra@primehealthcare.com